Reading time: 4 minutes

 … less any personal injury or structured settlement contributions paid into your super accounts.

-For more about your TSB, read SuperGuide article What is included in my Total Superannuation Balance, and when does it apply?
+For more about your TSB, read SuperGuide article Total Superannuation Balance: When it applies and what is included

 4 strategies to manage your TSB